-Aripuanã is an underground polymetallic project containing zinc, lead and copper, located in the state of Mato Grosso, Brazil.
+Aripuanã is an underground polymetallic mine containing zinc, lead and copper, located in the state of Mato Grosso, Brazil.
 In 2000, Dardanelos was created to represent a joint venture, or "contract of association," between Karmin and Anglo American, with the intent of exploring the areas adjacent to the town of Aripuanã for base and precious metals.
 Anglo American and Karmin held 70% and 28.5% of Dardanelos, respectively, with the remaining interest (1.5%) owned by SGV Merchant Bank ("SGV").

 In 2004, the initial agreement between Karmin and Anglo American was amended to include Nexa Brazil's participation.
 Nexa Brazil subsequently acquired 100% of Anglo American's interest in the project.
 In 2007, Karmin purchased SGV's interests, raising its participation to 30%.
 In 2015, Nexa Peru acquired 7.7% of Nexa Brazil's interests in Dardanelos.
+In 2019, Nexa Brazil became the owner of 100% of the Aripuanã project.